uchicago-cs/cmsc23320/website/projects/project2_rubric.rst

 ~~~~~~~~~~~

 The Correctness component of the grade encompasses issues with your code that, while
-not explicitly captured by the tests, could lead to *incorrect* behaviour in your server.
+not explicitly captured by the tests, could lead to *incorrect* behaviour in your implementation of TCP.
 Unlike Project 1, there are many aspects of the implementation that are hard to
 check via the automated tests, so a perfect score on the tests is no guarantee
 that you'll also get a high score in this section.